Roberto-Teigeiro/SortingAlgorithms/README.md

 # SortingAlgorithms
-Examples of different sorting algorithms coded in c++
+Quick sorting algorithm made in class for DS